Updated May 7, 2026

 When my oncologist recommended we plan for treatment, he ordered a new analysis of my CLL cells, called a FISH test, and a TP53 and 17p determination.
 These results were used to guide therapy recommendations.
 This is the basis for the CLL Society’s mantra, “Test before you treat.”

-At the time I started treatment in late 2022, my best options were Obinutuzumab and Venetoclax (O+V) vs. a BTK-inhibitor (BTKi), such as ibrutinib, acalabrutinib or zanubrutinib.
-In the past three years, there is a third option often offered for initial treatment of CLL / SLL, which is a combination of one of the BTKi’s and Venetoclax.
+At the time I started treatment in late 2022, my options were the combination of a BCL2 inhibitor (BCL2i) such as obinutuzumab and an anti-CD20 monoclonal antibody (anti-CD20 mAb) such as venetoclax versus a covalent Bruton Tyrosine Kinase-inhibitor (cBTKi), such as ibrutinib, acalabrutinib or zanubrutinib.
+Since then, additional combinations of these three types of drugs have been approved.
 Detailed information about these drugs can be found here.
 An excellent source for up to date guideline for care of CLL / SLL can be found on the Web site for the National Comprehensive Cancer Network (www.nccn.org), which includes a patient-friendly version.

-In summary, the three options have fairly similar likelihoods of both good and adverse results but have different patient experiences, types of risks and time commitments.
+In summary, the three options reported in the CLL17 study have fairly similar likelihoods of both good and adverse results but have different patient experiences, types of risks and time commitments.
 There is no right or wrong choice.
 This makes this decision among the most difficult because it depends upon predicting the future and valuing intangible things like the number of hours receiving medical care or the effort to take medicine reliably.

-Another good option for many people with CLL / SLL is enrollment in a research trial.
+An option not available to me, but good for many people with CLL / SLL is enrollment in a research trial.
 Advantages include close oversight of care, reduced costs, and even stipends paid to enrollees.
 Disadvantages include extra appointments and tests, the potential need for travel to a study site, and loss of some control while enrolled.
 However, enrollment in a trial also provides the satisfaction of helping advance knowledge for others’ benefit.
 To find clinical trials for CLL worldwide, go to www.clinicaltrials.gov, a U.S. government Web site, or ask your oncologist or a medical librarian at your hospital to search for you.
-Many studies are now enrolling new patients examining novel combinations of approved drugs and new drugs with potential for higher success or fewer side effects. .
+There are a number of studies are now enrolling new patients examining novel combinations of approved drugs and new drugs with potential for higher success or fewer side effects.
+For example, one study with sites across the U.S. and in many other countries, is evaluating a newer BTKi, Nemtabrutinib (MK-1026) vs. approved BTKi choices.

 Decision-making process